Oneflow-Inc/oneflow/docs/source/distributed.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 With ``Tensor.to_global`` interface, data of `Global Tensor` can be redistributed the in clusters,either by choosing to distribute to another set of nodes or by changing its distribution on that set of nodes (i.e. changing the SBP)

-Redistribution of data usually occurs with cross-process data communication, and the ``Tensor.to_global`` interface finely shields the complex underlying communication logic.

 ::

     >>> import oneflow as flow
     >>> x = flow.tensor([1.0, 2.0], placement=flow.placement("cuda", ranks=[0, 1]), sbp=flow.sbp.split(0))
     >>> y = x.to_global(placement=flow.placement("cuda", ranks=[2, 3]), sbp=flow.sbp.broadcast)

-Each operator of OneFlow defines a set of combinations of input and output SBPs that it can support, and `Global Tensor`` supports automatic redistribution to meet the requirements of executing a particular computational interface on its SBP.
+According to the operator's semantics, OneFlow defines a sequence of valid input and output SBP combinations for each built-in operator.
+So OneFlow could automatically redistribute the `global tensor` to satisfy the operator's SBP requirements for its input Tensor.
 For example, the following code:

 ::